remarcmij/usingapis-qanda/week2/github-app/README.md

 ## 2.4 Updating the `state` object

-It is customary to update the `state` object by creating a new `state` object derived from the current state object, rather than by mutating the properties of an existing state directly.
+It is customary to update the `state` object by creating a new `state` object derived from the current state object, rather than by changing the properties of an existing `state` object directly.
 You will see this technique a lot later during the React module.
 Here is an example:

 ```js
 state = { ...state, loading: true };
 ```

-A new object is created by spreading out the existing state into that object and then explicitly adding or overwriting properties.
-In this example the `loading` property will be overwritten if it exists already; otherwise it will be added to the new state object.
+A new object is created by spreading out the existing `state` into that object and then explicitly adding or overwriting properties.
+In this example the `loading` property from the existing `state` will be overwritten if it exists already; otherwise it will be added to the new `state` object.

-## 2.5 Error Handling and Load Indicator
+## 2.5 Error Handling and Loading Indicator

 The comments in the following code snippet taken from the `createReposPage()` function demonstrates how the `state` object can be used to "control" the behaviour of the application during network requests.